 Contributions to the Needy Continue

 Also, the parish basement is used to store non-food items.
-And food donated by our parish is delivered to the CC facility on Hwy.
+And food/household items donated by our parish are delivered to the CC facility on Hwy.
 67. (Look for the white building on your left as you drive north on 67, just before the RV Park located at the County Road intersection.)